radoslawkrolikowski/adsb-flight-localization/README.md

       - `START_RADAR='true' docker compose up`

    If you are starting it for the first time, the `docker compose up` command begins with building the containers from specified images and Dockerfiles.
-This process might be compute-intensive, thus if you are experiencing issues, try to build the jupyter-spark container on its own by executing the following command:
+This process might be compute-intensive, thus if you are experiencing issues (OOM), try to build the jupyter-spark container on its own by executing the following command:

       - `cd adsb-flight-localization`
       - `docker build . -t jupyter-spark:1.0 -f docker/jupyter-spark/Dockerfile`

-   You can access the Jupyter Notebook (running in Docker) by opening the following URL in your browser (host): `http://localhost:8888`.
+   You can access the Jupyter Notebook (running in Docker) by opening the following URL in your browser (host): <http://localhost:8888>.
 If you are asked about the access token, copy it from the console.
-ADS-B Flight-Radar can be accessed by opening `http://localhost:5001`.
+ADS-B Flight-Radar can be accessed by opening <http://localhost:5001>.

 ### Installing